SHoeks/HomeRange/README.md

 <img src="figs/download_small.png" style="float: left; margin-right: 10px; padding-bottom: 20px; width: 80%; padding-left: 10%; padding-right:10%;" />

+## Interactive map with data points

+Go the the interactive plot using this [link](http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html)

 ## The data can be downloaded and imported directly using the R package